Generalization Bounds of Surrogate Policies for Combinatorial Optimization Problems: Introduction

-The next section (Section~\ref{sec:surrogate_policy}) presents our surrogate policy model (Section~\ref{subsec:surrogate_policy}), the different kind of risks (Section~\ref{subsec:risks}) and the main theorem on generalization guarantees (Section~\ref{subsec:guarantees}).
-Section~\ref{sec:setting_contributions} proves the main theorems.
-It starts with a presentation the conditions required by our analysis (Section~\ref{sec:conditions}) and a discussion on the UW property (Section~\ref{sec:UW_examples}).
-In Section~\ref{sec:pertub_bias} we show a control on the regularized risk under UW property.
+The next section (Section~\ref{sec:surrogate_policy}) contains our surrogate policy model (Section~\ref{subsec:surrogate_policy}), the different kinds of risks (Section~\ref{subsec:risks}) and the main theorem on generalization guarantees (Section~\ref{subsec:guarantees}).
+Section~\ref{sec:setting_contributions} is devoted to the proofs of the main theorems.
+It starts with the working assumptions (Section~\ref{sec:conditions}), then we introduce the fan-crossing probability $q_\vw(\lambda)$ and derive the perturbation bias bounds under the Uniform Weak (UW) and Uniformly Bounded Density (UBD) properties (Section~\ref{sec:pertub_bias}).
 Section~\ref{sec:ERM} focuses on the discrepancy between the risk and its empirical version.
-Finally, we provide in Section~\ref{sec:ksos_control} the optimization error bound when using kernel Sum-of-Squares.
+Finally, we provide in Section~\ref{sec:k-SoS_control} the optimization error bound when using kernel Sum-of-Squares.